 Executive Summary

-This procedure is created to facilitate the foreign exchange exposure management on the banking book at Bank of China USA.
+This procedure is created to facilitate the foreign exchange exposure management on the banking book at Bank of China USA (“the Bank” or “BOCNY”).
 The goal is to control foreign currency exposure risk on the banking book and minimize the potential negative impact on the earnings.

 Rationale